 It may be worth mentioning in this place that procedures and procedure-signature denotations belong to two different worlds.
 Procedures are functions that given actual parameters return store-to-store functions.
-Note that actual parameters do not have types, since they are just identifiers.
-In turn, signatures are not functions.
-They are lists of formal-parameter denotations, and formal parameter do have types!
-Signatures may be said to be "incomplete procedure-declarations" (they have no bodies), whereas procedures are the effects of procedure declarations.
+In turn, signatures are not functions, but lists of formal-parameter denotations.
+Signatures may be said to be "incomplete procedure-declarations" - they have no bodies (yet) - whereas procedures are the effects of open-procedure declarations (Sec.
+6.7.6).